Why Linux is Better?

 6. In Linux, you get superUser access and privileges (for real), as Linux OS will not take any step without the consent of the superuser.
 So while installing updates in Windows, you have to reboot while in Linux you have to be root.

 7. While Linux installation, you don’t need to install drivers for Wi-Fi, Bluetooth, mouse, touchpad etc. explicitly as they can be installed during installation with little patience.
-While windows will tell (not ask) you to update for the first time to install updated drivers and by chance, if you happen to update on mobile data then all the data for the day goes poof!!!
+While windows will tell (not ask) you to update for the first time to install updated drivers and by chance, if you happen to update on mobile data then all the data for the day goes point of!!!
 So if you want to use your internet to its full capacity, then switch to Linux.

 8. Windows is known for its good looking GUI, but there are some things which cannot be done using a couple of mouse clicks so you need a Command Line Interface which is the Linux terminal.